 We misspeak, take awkward pauses staring at the ceiling for inspiration, and spend 2 minutes to say something that could have taken 20 seconds.
 Editing is the solution to all of those problems.

 First, you need to get your footage to your editing device.
-If you’re shooting with your iPhone, for example, you can use a powerful little app called iMazing to send your footage to any device quickly.
+If you’re shooting with your iPhone, for example, you can use a data sync app called AnyTrans to send your footage to any device quickly.

 After your final video has been made, you may find that your vlogging platform of choice doesn’t support your file type.
 That’s where Permute for macOS comes in.
 It will easily convert your videos to whatever format you need.